abaisero/baise.ro/app/pages/haiku.md

 from the cliff to the canyon;
 "I love you," it yells.

+;; .haiku
+;; Strong arms hold her tight;
+;; She screams and fights her captor
+;; in the mental ward.

 .haiku
-Strong arms hold her tight;
-She screams and fights her captor in the mental ward.
+Decide who you are,
+where you stand, and what that means before trouble comes.